-Many retail and fast food workers contact the union with questions about the motivations of SDA to undercut the minimum terms and conditions of workers.
+Many retail and fast food workers contact the Retail and Fast Food Workers Union with questions about the motivations of SDA to undercut the minimum terms and conditions of workers.
 In Australia, workers have little experience of organisations purporting to represent the interest of workers while actually diminishing the minimum lawful workplace rights of workers.

 This summary is intended to explain some of the issues involved.
 Simple google searches will also identify news articles and other materials which explain these issues further.